Persephone: 6 Powerful Ways to Connect With the Goddess of the Underworld

 Play Music

-I’ve linked some songs that give me all the Queen of the Underworld vibes.
+Modern songs can also be played as offerings to the gods—I’ve linked some songs that give me all the Persephone vibes.

-You can play these as offerings to Persephone, or just listen to them as a way to connect with her energy.
+You can play any of these as offerings to her, or you can listen to them as a way to connect with her underworld energy.